Home & Handicraft

 ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––

-No exhibit is to be shown in this Section which has previously won a prize at Sedgefield Show
+• No exhibit is to be shown in this Section which has previously won a prize at Sedgefield

-No entrant should have won any award in any competition designated as “amateur” or professional” – any infringements will result in disqualification
+• No entrant should be classed as “professional” – any infringements will result in disqualification

 ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––

-Class 53 Any Aspect of Sedgefield Village Life
+Class 57 Any aspect of Sedgefield Village Life

 Judge: Mr Eric Brannen ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––